Shutterstock 1674318649

 • 6 min read

-A new plastic tax is coming to fruition in April 2022 and is set to impact any consumers who buy plastic packaging or goods in plastic packaging, importers and manufacturers of plastic packaging and business customers of manufacturers and importers of plastic packaging in the UK.
+In April 2022, a Plastic Packaging Tax was introduced in a bid to reduce the amount of virgin plastic in circulation.
+This plastic levy impacts consumers who buy plastic packaging or goods in plastic packaging, importers and manufacturers of plastic packaging and business customers of manufacturers and importers of plastic packaging in the UK.

 To help you understand the plastic packaging tax and integrate a more sustainable packaging process, we’ve pulled together this guide.